MontrealAI/AGI-Agent-v0/README.md

 3. **Seamless User Experience**: One canonical name per entity masks all the complexity, letting dApps or users see just “Virtuoso.Agent.AGI.Eth” or “Dev.AGI.Eth.”

-4. **Permanent & Unstoppable**: Because every change cites the #PriorArt (2017) “Multi-Agent AI DAO,” no trivial patent troll can hamper progress.
+4. **Permanent & Unstoppable**: Because every change cites the #PriorArt (2017) “Multi-Agent AI DAO”, no trivial patent troll can hamper progress.

 Hence, this system stands as the ideal demonstration of **modularity**, **autonomy**, and **adaptability** in a multi-agent, cross-chain setting—and it’s thoroughly protected by prior public disclosure.
 This is the true power of building on unstoppable, time-stamped “Multi-Agent AI DAO” foundations: the tokenomics can keep evolving forever, unstoppable, unstoppable, unstoppable.